Skip to main content

 Getting Started

-The Administration API lets you manage your Entrust Identity as a Service account programmatically without signing in to the Administrator portal.
+The Administration API lets you manage your IDaaS account programmatically without signing in to the Administrator Portal.
+Use this guide to create an Administration API application, initialize a client, and make your first request.

 Prerequisites